Skip to main content

 Students are not permitted to have cars while they are studying in the DC program.
 The preferred method of transportation is the Metro.
 The Metro is very extensive and provides you with reliable means of transport within DC, Virginia and Maryland.

 Students will receive their first SmarTrip Fare card during orientation.
 A SmarTrip is a permanent, plastic, rechargeable card used for the Metrorail and local bus.
 Instead of inserting a ticket, you simply touch the SmarTrip on the exit/entrance fare gates.
-You are able to add up to $300 on your SmarTrip either at multiple metro stations or online, the cost of a one-way trip is between $1.70-$3.10.
+You are able to add your SmarTrip card to your Apple Wallet which makes travel easy.
+You are able to add up to $300 on your card either at multiple Metro stations or online.
+The cost of a one-way trip is between $2.00-$3.10.

 Travel